szlisiecki/kerlink2lo/README.md

 * **messages synchronization** - every message which will be send from device to Kerlink will appear in LO
 * **commands synchronization** - every command created in LO will be sent to Kerlink and status in LO will be updated

 One connector can handle one customer (one Kerlink account).
 If you have more accounts you need to setup one instance of connector per each account.

+It can be only one instance of connector per Kerlink account.
+Two or more instances connected to to the same Kerlink account will cause problems.

 ## Technologies
 * Java 8